John Sparkes

-John Sparkes (born 6 January 1954) is a Welsh actor and comedian.
+John Sparkes (born 6 January 1954) is a Welsh comedian and actor.
 He portrayed Barry Welsh, presenter of the HTV Wales series Barry Welsh Is Coming.
 He has also had major roles in Naked Video, Absolutely, Fireman Sam, Shaun the Sheep, and Jeff Global's Global Probe, and is the narrator of the children's television show Peppa Pig.

 Early life

 Sparkes was born on 6 January 1954 in Swansea, Wales.
-He began his working life at Lloyds Bank in Mumbles.
-After a time as an English teacher, in the 1980s, he turned to comedy and moved to London, becoming an established performer in the first years of London's alternative cabaret circuit alongside Alexei Sayle, Jo Brand, Paul Merton, and Rik Mayall.
+After working, firstly at Lloyds Bank in Mumbles and then as a teacher, in the 1980s he turned to comedy and moved to London, performing on the alternative cabaret circuit with comedians such as Alexei Sayle, Jo Brand, Paul Merton, and Rik Mayall.

-Television comedy career
+Career

 Naked Video and Absolutely

 Sparkes starred in the sketch show Naked Video, where he played Siadwel, the geeky South Wales poet who wore an anorak and glasses.
 The character also appeared when Sparkes was part of the BBC Radio 4 comedy programme Bodgers, Banks & Sparkes.

 He was one of the team behind the Channel 4 sketch show Absolutely, which ran for four years between 1989 and 1993.
 Following an award-winning radio special, a new series for BBC Radio 4 was commissioned for broadcast in September 2015.

 Barry Welsh

 Barry Welsh Is Coming was a long-running comedy series for HTV Wales.
-As well as playing Barry Welsh, the hapless host of a chat show, Sparkes also plays other characters within the programme, such as pub singer Gwyn, old Mr. Ffff and Fishguard news reporter Hugh Pugh.
+As well as playing Barry Welsh, the hapless host of a chat show, Sparkes also plays other characters within the programme, such as pub singer Gwyn, old Mr Ffff and Fishguard news reporter Hugh Pugh.
 Although the series ended in 2004, it returned in 2007 for a series of one-off specials.

 Throughout its original run, the series also won four BAFTA Cymru awards for Best Light Entertainment.

 Children's television

 Sparkes provides the voice of the narrator and some other characters in the children's animated series Peppa Pig, in which the voice of fellow Absolutely star Morwenna Banks is also featured.
 In Shaun the Sheep he voices Bitzer the Dog and the Farmer.
-He also voices Mr. Elf and King Marigold in Ben and Holly's Little Kingdom, Professor von Proton in The Big Knights, Steven in A Town Called Panic, and the lead character Fireman Sam in the 2005 series.
+He also voices Mr Elf and King Marigold in Ben & Holly's Little Kingdom, Professor von Proton in The Big Knights, Steven in A Town Called Panic, and the lead character Fireman Sam in the 2005 series.